nightwatchjs/nightwatch-docs/guide/writing-tests/chrome-devtools-recorder.md

 <br>
 <br>
 - Remember: Every interaction with the webpage will be recorded by the Recorder, like switching webpage, clicking on a button, double click, and much more.
-- Click on the stop recording button in the Recorder after you are done with the recording.
+- Click on the stop recording button in the recorder after you are done with the recording.

 Once the recording is done, we have our first automated recording script ready to run.